 PETITION METHODS

-State law establishes procedures for two different types of detachment: by legislative review and by local action.
+State law establishes procedures for several different types of annexation including by legislative review and by local action.
+For additional information on these methods and the differences between them, see the next module, Planning for an Annexation.

 LOCAL ACTION